Sun Devil Volleyball Rings the Bell

 Camp Tontozona

-Affectionately known as “Camp T,” the location is breathtaking and unforgiving.
-While the scenery is postcard-worthy, the accommodations were anything but luxurious.
-There were creaky metal bunks, freezing cold showers and the occasional wildlife encounter.
+Affectionately known as “Camp T,” the scenery is postcard-worthy, the accommodations are anything but luxurious, and the practices are grueling.

 Ford